-According to the Engineer, after receiving proceeds from the Bonds, the District remains obligated to reimburse the Developer approximately \$4,156,991 for the facilities serving the existing development within the District.
+According to the Engineer, after receiving proceeds from the Bonds, the District remains obligated to reimburse the Developer approximately \$2,548,310 for the facilities serving the existing development within the District.
 The District expects to submit bond applications to the TCEQ for the sale of additional bonds to satisfy its obligation to pay the Developer for such facilities.
-The District intends to issue such bonds in approximately annual installments, subject to timely TCEQ approval.
+If additional bonds are issued in the future and property values have not increased proportionately, such issuance may increase gross debt-to-property-valuation ratios and thereby adversely affect the investment quality or security of the Bonds.
 See "THE BONDS -Issuance of Additional Debt" and "FINACIAL STATEMENT -Unlimited Tax Bonds Authorized But Unissued - Table 5."